juliozaki/customer-data-pipeline/README.md

 6. On the command line open the git directory of this project.
 Example -> cd C:\GitHub\customer-data-pipeline
 7. On the command line create the containers with the YARN file in this directory called docker-compose -> podman compose -f docker-compose.yml up

-All the server have been configured and are ready to work with microservices.
+All the server have been configured and are ready to work with the microservices.
 You should know that Kafka configuration have 2 replicas and microservices will work with it.

+There is a file called examen-recluit.postman_collection.json in the /scripts directory.
+These are examples of the uses of the CONTROLLERS (Endpoints) from Postman.